miklevin/MikeLev.in/_includes/cat_git.md

 <ol>
+<li><a href="/blog/planning-how-mykoz-ai-introduces-linux-terminal/">Planning how MyKoz.AI Introduces Linux Terminal</a> (Wed Aug 23, 2023)
+<br/>Welcome to MyKoz.AI, the site that introduces you to the Linux Terminal and shows you how to use it to stay in your Windows comfort zone.
+Learn how to use the Linux CLI, Bash Shell, and text editor to keep a personal journal and future-proof your skills.
+Follow the 2-step transition plan of learning Python through Jupyter Notebook and automating Linux Google Chrome to create a screenshot.</li>
 <li><a href="/blog/the-bare-minimum-styles-css-file/">The Bare Minimum Styles CSS File</a> (Thu Aug 10, 2023)
 <br/>Learn how to create a simple and effective CSS file to assert control over your website.
 Follow the steps outlined in this article to create a bare minimum styles.css file and link it to default.html.
 Get tips on how to ensure your changes are rendered correctly.
 Follow the MyKoz.AI site development!</li>
 <li><a href="/blog/be-mickey-don-t-be-the-brooms-losing-jobs-to-ai/">Be Mickey.
 Don't Be The Brooms (Losing Jobs to AI)</a> (Wed Aug 09, 2023)